-- Purchase and sale of souvenirs and merchandise (to be approved by Baseball Canada) - · Production, printing and distribution of event posters - Production and installation of any signage sold by the host committee - Marketing and promotional expenses related to the event - Other host committee expenses as detailed in the Hosting Agreement - Hosting bid fee of \$1,000 to be paid at the time of submission of the bid - Hosting fee (\$3000, starting in 2014 \$5000 other than 13U/Pee Wee Atlantic and Western event) to be paid according to a mutually agreed upon payment schedule.
+- Purchase and sale of souvenirs and merchandise (to be approved by Baseball Canada) - Production, printing and distribution of event posters - Production and installation of any signage sold by the host committee - Marketing and promotional expenses related to the event - Other host committee expenses as detailed in the Hosting Agreement - Hosting bid fee of \$1,000 to be paid at the time of submission of the bid - Hosting fee \$5000 (expect 13U/Pee Wee National Atlantic and National Western event, \$3000) to be paid according to a mutually agreed upon payment schedule.
 Included in the hosting fee is a bond which shall be returned to the host upon successful completion of all tasks and return of all supplies to Baseball Canada - Storage facilities for team and Baseball Canada use - A minimum of 10 complimentary passes for Baseball Canada use for access to all games and VIP events - A championship photographer - A minimum of \$2,000,000 of liability insurance but \$5,000,000 is suggested.
 The insurance must cover the host and Baseball Canada.
-The written policy must be sent to Baseball Canada office no later than May 15th. - Where there is beer being sold at a Championship, proof of the liquor license from the appropriate provincial liquor control organization must be secured in advance; and approval of Provincial Baseball Association is required. - All approved team staff on official event rosters receive tournament passes and be included in local team transportation. - Baseball Canada rep, scorer, and umpire supervisor to have access to wifi and printer at each field.
+The written policy must be sent to Baseball Canada office no later than May 15th. - Where there is beer being sold at a Championship, proof of the liquor license from the appropriate provincial liquor control organization must be secured in advance; and approval of Provincial Baseball Association is required. - All approved team staff on official event rosters receive tournament passes and be included in local team transportation. - Baseball Canada rep, scorer, and umpire supervisor to have access to wifi and printer at each field. - If a vehicle is needed to travel between baseball fields a 2nd Baseball Canada rep is needed; Host to cover the cost of the 2nd Baseball Canada Rep. In 2015, 2016, & 2017, Baseball Canada to cover the cost of bids already selected approved as of Nov 8, 2014.